10 Underrated Places to Visit in Canterbury

 7. Mt Somers

-The stunning Rakaia Gorge can be explored by jet boat, but the town is mostly know as the… “Salmon Capital of New Zealand”?!
+The stunning Rakaia Gorge can be explored by jet boat, but the town is mostly known as the… “Salmon Capital of New Zealand”?!
 After crossing the longest bridge of the Southern Hemisphere you will even be greeted by a giant salmon!
 Fishing is obviously a must-do here.

 Home of one of New Zealand’s biggest breweries, DB Brewery, the town features several easy-to-access walking and biking tracks.
 Caroline Bay also offers a great walk to unwind and reflect on all the adventures that you’ve been through during your gap year in New Zealand.
+Come to Caroline Bay at dusk and you’ll see little blue penguins returning to shore.
+Find out more in Where to Find Penguins in New Zealand.

 Gateway to the incredible Waitaki Lakes, Waiamate is New Zealand’s classic rural town.
 Fun little cafes, a couple of churches, a few walking trails, a Saturday market, and a few questionable “historic sites”.
 That’s how life is lived in the New Zealand countryside.
 Enjoy!